James R. Knickman

 James R. Knickman is the first President and Chief Executive Officer of the New York State Health Foundation (NYSHealth), a private foundation dedicated to improving the health of all New Yorkers, especially the most vulnerable.
 Under Dr. Knickman’s leadership, NYSHealth has invested more than $100 million since 2006 in initiatives to improve health care and the public health system in New York State.
 Equally important, the Foundation is committed to sharing the results and lessons of its grantmaking; informing policy and practice through timely, credible analysis and commentary; and serving as a neutral convener of health care leaders and stakeholders throughout New York State.

-Today, NYSHealth focuses its efforts in three priority areas: increasing the number of New Yorkers who have health insurance coverage; improving diabetes prevention; and advancing primary care.
+Today, NYSHealth focuses its efforts in three priority areas: increasing the number of New Yorkers who have health insurance coverage; building healthy communities; and advancing primary care.

 Prior to joining NYSHealth, Dr. Knickman was the Vice President of Research and Evaluation at the Robert Wood Johnson Foundation in Princeton.